dezsoseres/XRv_vMX_interas_interwork/L3vpn_optionB_working/README.md

 ```
 summary:
-reachability inside the vrf A enpoints (lo100) is ok between cisco xr and vmx domain
+reachability inside the vrf A enpoints (xr:lo100, juni:lo0.100) is ok between cisco xr and vmx domain.
 vmx domain is seemless mpls, core (isis) and aggregation (ospf) have no redistribution between them.
+core ASBRs are bgp rrs towards the aggregation. :)
 towards aggregation endpoints bgp will transport labels
-core ASBRs are bgp rrs towards the aggregation. :)
 ```

 ```